 If you went to the Mesh controls option in the Abaqus Mesh module, you must have noticed the technique tools on the left side of the menu.

-But four important types are:
+Four important types are:

 Structured Abaqus Meshing